At a Glance

 Some tips for your application 🫡

-Understand the Role: Read the job description thoroughly to grasp the key responsibilities and requirements of the Volunteering Development Manager position.
-Tailor your application to highlight how your skills and experiences align with the role.
+Understand the Role: Read the job description thoroughly to grasp the key responsibilities and requirements for the Volunteering Development Manager position.
+Tailor your application to highlight how your experience aligns with their needs.

 How to prepare for a job interview at VOLUNTARY NORFOLK